-Jill Holah, a former top pairs competitor who is now chef d’equipe to British teams, says that while it might seem a huge step from pleasure driving to competing, club events under the auspices of the British Horse Driving Trials Association are a great way to start.
+Jill Holah, a former top pairs competitor, says that while it might seem a huge step from pleasure driving to competing, club events under the auspices of the British Horse Driving Trials Association are a great way to start.
 She explains that because safety is paramount, most clubs have assessment systems for newcomers to make sure correct practice is followed and that all equipment is safe and well fitting.

 “Never be too proud to ask for advice,” she urges.
 “We’re a friendly lot in the driving world and are only too willing to help.”